Common carp: Breeding and fishing

 The annual tonnage of common carp produced in China alone, not to mention the other cyprinids, exceeds the weight of all other fish, such as trout and salmon, produced by aquaculture worldwide.
 Roughly three million tonnes are produced annually, accounting for 14% of all farmed freshwater fish in 2002.
 China is by far the largest commercial producer, accounting for about 70% of carp production.
 Carp is eaten in many parts of the world both when caught from the wild and raised in aquaculture.

+Common carp are extremely popular with anglers in many parts of Europe, and their popularity as quarry is slowly increasing among anglers in the United States (though they are still generally considered pests and destroyed in most areas of the U.S.), and southern Canada.
+Carp are also popular with spear, bow, and fly fishermen.

+Food culture

 In Central Europe, it is a traditional part of a Christmas Eve dinner.
 Hungarian fisherman's soup, a specially prepared fish soup of carp alone or mixed with other freshwater fish, is part of the traditional meal for Christmas Eve in Hungary along with stuffed cabbage and poppy seed roll and walnut roll.
 A traditional Czech Christmas Eve dinner is a thick soup of carp's head and offal, fried carp meat (sometimes the meat is skinned and baked instead) with potato salad or boiled carp in black sauce.
 A Slovak Christmas Eve dinner is quite similar, with soup varying according to the region and fried carp as the main dish.
 Also in Austria, parts of Germany, and Poland, a fried carp is one of the traditional dishes on Christmas Eve.
+Carp are mixed with other common fish to make gefilte fish, popular in Jewish cuisine.

 In Western Europe, the carp is cultivated more commonly as a sport fish, although there is a small market for it as a food fish.
-Carp are mixed with other common fish to make gefilte fish, popular in Jewish cuisine.
-Common carp are extremely popular with anglers in many parts of Europe, and their popularity as quarry is slowly increasing among anglers in the United States (though they are still generally considered pests and destroyed in most areas of the U.S.), and southern Canada.
-Carp are also popular with spear, bow, and fly fishermen.

 In the United States, carp is mostly ignored as a food fish.
 Almost all U.S. shoppers bypass carp, due to a preference for filleted fish as opposed to cooking whole.
 Carp have smaller intramuscular bones called y-bones, which makes them a whole fish species for cooking.